Deliver “Delight and Passion” to people

 "When I saw the scraps coming out of the sawmill, I wanted to use them for something.
 So I wondered if I could make it look like the 105mm square pillars that are the most widely available, and give it added value that is different from 105mm square pillars.
 I tried various things and came up with a function that makes it transparent.
 Lightness is also a valuable feature."

-The first major project between the design team and the Nishikawa lumber production area was displays production for the event "Living with Wood" held at Tokyo Midtown Hibiya in April 2024.
+Then, the first major project resulting from the collaboration between the Tezain team and the Nishikawa timber producing area was the creation of displays for the event "Living with Wood," held at Tokyo Midtown Hibiya in April 2024.

-The design team envisioned a space that would make one feel as if they were walking through a forest.
-Wooden sculptures made by artists were placed in the open atrium, and each sculpture was presented as if it were standing wrapped in wood chips.
-When you step on the wood chips to approach the sculptures, the scent of wood fills the air, creating a soothing atmosphere that you wouldn't expect in a building in the city center.
+The design team envisioned a space that feels like walking through a forest.
+Wooden sculptures created by artists were placed in the open atrium, and each sculpture was designed to appear as if it were covered in wood chips.
+As you step on the wood chips and approach the sculptures, the scent of wood fills the air, creating a calming atmosphere that is hard to believe exists in a building in the heart of the city.

-During the production process, detailed discussions were held repeatedly with the production area to determine how to realize the design team's concept.
+During the production process, numerous detailed meetings were held with the local producers to determine how to realize the hand-design team's concept.
+Asami, who served as the point of contact for the local producers, said:

 "I wanted to create a curtain of flying wood chips around the sculpture.
 I attached a lot of wood chips to a net about 3m wide, but the wood chips made by regular machines are too small.